20 Million Miles to Earth: Legacy

 The four-issue comic book mini-series 20 Million Miles More (2008), released by TidalWave Productions as part of their Ray Harryhausen Signature Series, picked up the story 50 years after the events of the film.
 A preview of the first issue was included on the 50th Anniversary DVD release of the film.

+Gene Simmons, bassist and co-lead singer of Kiss, stated his trademark stalking stage-moves were inspired by the creature Ymir.